educorvi/vue-json-form/Breaking_Schema_Changes.md

-# Breaking Schema Changesin the UI Schema
+# Breaking Changes in the UI Schema
 ## v2
 ### Root Schema
 Instead of starting with any layout, the root object of the schema now needs to fields: